Using Lyman-$\alpha$ transits to constrain models of atmospheric escape: Comparison to Real Systems

 The time-series spectra consist of all Lyman-$\alpha$ observations of GJ~436 to date taken with the Hubble Space Telescope's (HST's) Space Telescope Imaging Spectrograph (STIS) configured with the G140M grating.
 This consists of 26 individual observations obtained between 2010 and 2016 (program PIs Ehrenreich, Green, and France).
 We uniformly re-extract the spectra using the calSTIS pipeline, manually identifying the position of the spectral trace on the detector.
 We use an extraction ribbon of 11 pixels and background ribbons of 20 pixels at $\pm$20 pixels from the trace location to minimize effects from a spatially-variable background systematic known as FUV glow.
 The observations are divided into subexposures of roughly 500 s each, with minor adjustments to ensure the full use of each exposure.

 For comparison to the data, we forward-model the observed Lyman-$\alpha$ spectrum during each subexposure.
 We do this by applying the absorption predicted by the model ray tracing to a de-broadened version of the stellar Lyman-$\alpha$ profile as observed at earth reconstructed using the technique described in \cite{wilson2022}.
 The profile is then broadened by the instrument line spread function and binned to match the wavelength grid of the data.
 The observed and modelled spectra are then normalized to an identical flux in the range of 90 and 250 km s$^{-1}$.
 This accounts for known variability in instrument throughput and stellar variability in which the full spectrum is scaled by a constant.
 We note that this method cannot take into account variability in which the ratio of flux in the red wing to the blue wing changes.
 After normalization, we use the predicted spectrum and flux scale of the instrument to estimate the expected number of counts in each wavelength bin, then use this to compute the expected variance due to Poisson statistics.
 This mitigates problems due to zero-flux, zero-error points in the calSTIS-reduced data and the disproportional influence of low-flux, low-error points on fits and is more appropriate for our Bayesian framework.
 We use the resulting normalized spectra and estimated errors to compute the data likelihood with Equation~\ref{eq:likelihood}.
+We comment that there are minor differences in the transit depth in our reduced data and that of previous authors \citep{Lavie2017} as a result of our different normalization strategy, and possibly different transit baseline.

 We ran the MCMC for a minimum of 15000 steps with 100 walkers.
 In order to monitor convergence, we ran two independent chains for each model so that we could calculate the split chains potential scale reduction factor, split-$\hat{R}$ \citep[][]{Gelman2014}.
-The maximum value across all was 1.02 across all parameters.
+The maximum value across all parameters was 1.02.
 We also calculated the effective sample size for each of the parameters, which was a minimum of 15.
 Based on these results, we conclude that the posterior we have calculated from the MCMC is representative of the true posterior.